-We offer a unique advantage in naval architecture – over seven decades of experience in shipbuilding combined with innovation leaders position.
-Swiftships engineering teams reliably incorporate the newest technological trends with high-quality mission performance in the real world .
+Swiftships offers a unique advantage in naval architecture.
+We have over seven decades of experience in shipbuilding combined with innovative solutions.
+Swiftships engineering teams reliably incorporate the newest technological trends with high-quality mission performance in the real world.

 Want your vessels to be built in your location?
-Sure, Swiftships has extensive experience working with international clients in local building programs at various degrees of involvement.
+Sure, Swiftships has extensive experience working with international clients in local building programs with various degrees of involvement.

-We started supporting co-production programs in the early 80s and have since established a global network of strategic operating locations and partnerships.
-Our advantage as a local building partner is broad capability and flexibility from design licensing, technology to building assistance.
+We started supporting co-production programs in the early 1980’ and have since established a global network of strategic operating locations and partnerships.
+Our advantage as a local building partner is broad capability and flexibility from co-production to design licensing and transfer of technology.

-Swiftships offers its innovative and cost effective approach to the development of an maritime infrastructure.
-We share our practice as a shipbuilding company and deliver the most effective and advanced solutions for shipyard design, docks, logistical and training facilities, digitization.
+Swiftships offers its innovative and cost-effective approach to the development of a maritime infrastructure.
+We share our expertise as a shipbuilding company and deliver the most effective and advanced solutions for shipyard design, docks, logistical and training facilities, and digitization.

 autonomy and systems integration services